VERMONT SPLITS WEEKEND SERIES WITH 3-1 WIN OVER PENN STATE

-Junior defenseman Danielle Rancourt scored the game-winner for the Catamounts
+Junior defenseman Danielle Rancourt nets game-winning goal for Catamounts

 BURLINGTON, Vt. - Danielle Rancourt scored the game-winning goal on the power play in the third period to give the Catamounts and Head Coach Jim Plumer their first win Sunday afternoon at Gutterson Fieldhouse.